FOLLOWING A FATHER’S LOBSTER FISHING LEGACY6/14/19

 “With an investment of this size, it’s not something you want to wing.
 When it came down to selecting a motor, a comparison was done between Volvo Penta and all of its competitors by creating a matrix.
 I knew the horsepower range, weight and size and what I wanted to achieve,” said John.
 “What jumped off the page to me was torque because torque turns into fuel efficiency and power.
 Volvo Penta was hands down the choice.”

-The stringent selection criteria and careful process paid off with John noting he could not be more pleased with the efficiency and the way the boat runs with the Volvo Penta engine.
+The stringent selection criteria and careful process paid off with John noting he could not be more pleased with the efficiency, low fuel consumption and the way the boat runs with the Volvo Penta engine.

 “It’s surprising that a 46-foot boat can cruise at 17-18 knots, burning 20 gallons an hour.
 The overall efficiency is extremely impressive.”